Teaching Primary Mathematics 1

 1. Review the research and their own observations on how students learn, common conceptions and misconceptions and suggested approaches for teaching mathematics to primary school students;

-2. Create a repertoire of learning, teaching and assessment strategies relevant to the mathematics curriculum (measurement and geometry, statistics and probability) and develop cross curricular connections;
+2. Create a repertoire of learning, teaching and assessment strategies relevant to the mathematics curriculum (measurement, space, statistics and probability) and develop cross curricular connections;

-3. Evaluate their own experience of learning mathematics, apply tools of audit and the Curriculum to assess and then extend their understanding of measurement, geometry, statistics and probability content required for teaching in primary schools;
+3. Evaluate their own experience of learning mathematics, and then extend their understanding of measurement, space, statistics and probability content required for teaching in primary schools;

 4. Identify the implications of the literacy demands and apply to primary mathematics.